muratk5n/thirdwave/en/README.md

 ---

-Both parties are culpable in the creation of this mess.
-Others jumped in like idiots, or for money.
+This was a game setup by others..
+Othes jumped in were either idiots, or in it for the money.

 ".. [the plan would] allow Clinton to 'push [Reps] to the right' on .. issues like gun control and a woman's right to choose"